 - In 2016, a $30,000 grant was provided to the Center for Improving Qualified Activity in Life People with Disabilities in Yogyakarta, Indonesia to help them advocate for disability-inclusive disaster risk reduction (DRR) programs to be taught within inclusive and special schools throughout Indonesia.
 This was followed by a second grant in 2017 to help them promote the now mandatory education about disability-inclusive DRR.

-– A one year, $20,000 grant was provided to Uganda National Action on Physical Disability to build the capacity of persons with disabilities in disaster prone areas of Eastern Uganda to advocate for inclusive disaster risk reduction and response policies and programs.
+- A one-year, $20,000 grant was provided to Uganda National Action on Physical Disability to build the capacity of persons with disabilities in disaster-prone areas of Eastern Uganda to advocate for inclusive disaster risk reduction and response policies and programs.

 - In 2015, the Abilis Foundation provided a $2,775 grant to Forum for Human Rights on Disability – Nuwakot to support the approximately 700 disabled people who lost their homes in that region of Nepal following an earthquake on April 25, 2015.
-Additionally, the project aimed to lobby the Nepalese government to take disabled people into account its housing program.
+Additionally, the project aimed to lobby the Nepalese government to take disabled people into account in its housing program.

-- The Unitarian Universalist Service Committee provided a $25,000 grant to Vanuatu Society for Disabled Peopleto guarantee that people with a disability were included in the response effort and had the support necessary to ensure they are better protected during future disasters.
+- The Unitarian Universalist Service Committee provided a $25,000 grant to Vanuatu Society for Disabled People to guarantee that people with a disability were included in the response effort and had the support necessary to ensure they are better protected during future disasters.
 In the space of a few weeks, Vanuatu was hit by an earthquake, a volcanic eruption and Category 5 Cyclone Pam.

 - Disability Inclusive Disaster Risk Reduction Network

-- World Health Organization – Disasters, Disabilities and Rehabilitation
+- World Health Organization – Disability

 - Global Facility for Disaster Reduction and Recovery – Disability Inclusion in Disaster Risk Management: Promising Practices and Opportunities for Enhanced Engagement